ScrimG59/Pathfinder/README.md

 # Pathfinder

-A web app visualizing Dijkstra's pathfinding algorithm, A* and also an experimental version of Dijkstra's algorithm made by me, which is a little bit faster than Dijkstra's algorithm and still guarantees the shortest path.
+A web app visualizing Dijkstra's pathfinding algorithm and the A* pathfinding algorithm.